datamesh-governance/datamesh-governance.com/policies/definitions/data-contract.md

 ## Decision

 A data contract is a formal agreement between two parties (data product provider and data product consumer) or by the data product provider to all potential users.
-It  specifies the guarantees about a provided data set and expectations converning data product access.
+It  specifies the guarantees about a provided data set and expectations concerning data product access.

 It covers: